• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

 Here’s a new breakfast idea that’s easy to assemble and perfect for meal prep!
-These Chia Pudding Breakfast Parfaits are dairy & gluten-free, sweetened only with a bit of maple syrup, and they’re about to be a new favorite in your breakfast lineup!
+These Chia Pudding Breakfast Parfaits are DF & GF, sweetened only with fruit and maple syrup.
+They’re about to be a new favorite in your breakfast lineup!

 I do love me some good old fashioned Greek yogurt (probiotics, ya!!), but I’m also trying to reduce my dairy intake.
 Enter chia seed pudding!